 Dr Nada Abdelmagid

-Nada is an Assistant Professor in Humanitarian Health Practice at the London School of Hygiene & Tropical Medicine.
-She is a medical doctor and epidemiologist with extensive experience in public health programming in humanitarian settings.
-Nada filled a variety of technical advisory and programmatic roles, supporting design, delivery and monitoring of health programmes in Jordan, Lebanon, Libya, Somalia, Sudan, Syria, and Turkey among other crises.
+I'm an Assistant Professor in Humanitarian Health Practice at the LSHTM.
+I'm a medical doctor and epidemiologist from Sudan, with extensive experience in public health programming in humanitarian settings.
+I filled a variety of technical advisory and programmatic roles, supporting design, delivery and monitoring of health programmes in Jordan, Lebanon, Libya, Somalia, Sudan, Syria, and Turkey among other crises.

-In her current role at the LHSTM, Nada is a member of the RAISE project's research team working to assess the governance and delivery of childhood vaccines, particularly for zero-dose children and missed communities, in humanitarian settings.
-Nada is also the founding member of the Sudan COVID-19 Research Group, a community-led, youth-powered movement to support the response to COVID-19 and other public health emergencies in Sudan through evidence generation, capacity building and policy impact.
+In my current role at the LHSTM, I'm a member of the RAISE project's research team working to assess the governance and delivery of childhood vaccines, particularly for zero-dose children and missed communities, in humanitarian settings.
+I'm also the founding member of the Sudan COVID-19 Research Group, a community-led, youth-powered movement to support the response to COVID-19 and other public health emergencies in Sudan through evidence generation, capacity building and policy impact.

 I hold a Postgraduate Diploma and Master of Science in Epidemiology from LSHTM and am a member of the Global Health Cluster’s Public Health Information Services Task Team.
 I'm currently a PhD candidate at LSHTM, exploring the risk perceptions of competing epidemic-prone disease in contexts that are highly vulnerable to epidemics, using Sudan as a case study.

 I co-organise the Design and Planning of Humanitarian Health Projects Module (HHM102).
 I also tutor on Epidemiology of Infectious Diseases.